 School Testing: Checking in a Testing Attendee - This video is for school staff who will be on-site testing day checking in completed tests

-Registering for Teacher and Staff COVID-19 Surveillance Testing via Private Event Link - This video is for all staff and walks through the process of registering for testing.
+Registering for Teacher and Staff COVID-19 Surveillance Testing via Single Link Registration - This video is for all staff and walks through the process of registering for testing, updated Jan.
+21, 2021

 What will happen on testing day?